California Beaches: Laguna’s Victoria Beach

-This is really a shame, because Main Beach Park is probably the most crowded and least intriguing of the beaches in Laguna Beach.
+It’s really a shame that most visitors don’t venture beyond Crystal Cove or Main Beach Park, because those are probably the most crowded and least intriguing of the beaches in and around Laguna Beach.
 Victoria Beach is one of the “South Laguna” beaches, located just north of Treasure Island and south of Keyhole Arch.
 It’s also north of the Montage Resort.
 You can see where it’s located on this map showing the various beaches in Laguna Beach.

-The above photo is one of the big reasons why Victoria Beach is one of my favorite beaches in Laguna.
+One of the big reasons why Victoria Beach is among of my favorite beaches in Laguna is its famous tower.
 It’s known by locals simply as the “Pirate Tower,” and the name is somewhat apt in terms of the 60-foot tall tower’s appearance, as it certainly looks to me like something you’d see along the coast in Tortuga, a look-out tower for unfriendly vessels returning from pillaging the Spanish Main.

 In reality, OC Weekly reports that the Pirate Tower was built in 1926 for the family of William E. Brown, a state senator representing California’s 37th district, and this ornate tower actually served as nothing more than a spiral staircase for Brown’s home to access the beach.
 So, why the “Pirate Tower” nickname?